Quick start#

 This creates project-local conda environments under .conda/envs/ for each environment defined in your manifest.
 A conda.lock file is generated automatically after solving.

-conda workspace install -f path/to/conda.toml
+conda workspace --file path/to/conda.toml install

 conda workspace install --force-reinstall